vegaprotocol/vegawallet/cmd/README.md

 ## List the networks

-During wallet initialisation, default networks are installed, you can list them with the following command:
+During wallet initialisation, default networks are installed.
+You can list them with the following command:

 ```sh